-- ^{a.} For a two family house.
+- a.
+For a two family house.
 No parking shall be permitted within 10 feet of an adjoining lot line - b.
-For a newly constructed two-family house or when a single family detached house is enlarged for 2 family house. - When a nonresidential use abuts a residential use, the first 10 feet within the required side or rear setback of the nonresidential use along the lot line shall be used as a buffer - d.
+For a newly constructed two-family house or when a single family detached house is enlarged for 2 family house. - c.
+When a nonresidential use abuts a residential use, the first 10 feet within the required side or rear setback of the nonresidential use along the lot line shall be used as a buffer - d.
 Or the average setback of the existing primary buildings within 300' of the lot on the same side of the street and within the same zoning district, whichever is less. - e.
-When abutting a residential district. - Properties in the Central Business District that do not have frontage on a public street shall be required to have an easement of at least 30 feet in width providing access to a public street.
+When abutting a residential district. - f.
+Properties in the Central Business District that do not have frontage on a public street shall be required to have an easement of at least 30 feet in width providing access to a public street.

-See Section 9 Oak Grove Park Districts for dimensional and density regulations for properties located in the Oak Grove Village Center, Oak Grove Business Park, and Oak Grove Neighborhood zoning districts.
+- ^{g.} See Section 9 Oak Grove Park Districts for dimensional and density regulations for properties located in the Oak Grove Village Center, Oak Grove Business Park, and Oak Grove Neighborhood zoning districts. - Dimensional requirements set forth in Section 10 of this Zoning Bylaw shall take precedence over the provisions of this Table 2 for the CB zone

-(Amended 11-14-16, 11-16-20, 5-20-21 and 5-9-22)
+(Amended 11-14-16, 11-16-20, 5-20-21, 5-9-22 and 11-14-22)